Switzerland's World Cup 2022 Standings

-Switzerland returned to the tournament in 1994 and were pooled alongside their American hosts.
+Switzerland returned to the tournament in 1994 and was pooled alongside their American hosts.
 A draw in the opening match against the USA and a win against Romania was enough to offset their final match loss to Columbia, although their run ended in the Round of 16 as they lost heavily to Spain.

 2006 saw the beginning of a new successful era in Swiss football, and the World Cup in Germany was arguably their best performance since their early appearances.
-Switzerland drew against France and defeated both Togo and South Korea before going out on penalties in the Round of 16 after a 0-0 draw with the Ukraine.
+Switzerland drew against France and defeated both Togo and South Korea before going out on penalties in the Round of 16 after a 0-0 draw with Ukraine.

-A win against eventual champions Spain in the 2010 tournament was somehow not enough to see Switzerland into the second round, while in 2014 Switzerland were again eliminated at the Round of 16 stage.
+A win against eventual champions Spain in the 2010 tournament was somehow not enough to see Switzerland into the second round, while in 2014 Switzerland was again eliminated at the Round of 16 stage.
 Wins against Ecuador and Honduras saw them qualify behind France, although this set up a match against eventual finalists Argentina, who stole the match in the 118th minute.